 Perhaps the most famous of all of these car chases is the OJ Simpson Bronco getaway.
 Broadcast on live TV across the country it burned the idea of such chases into our brain.

 Today, the greater Los Angeles metro area sees more chases than any other.
-There are many reasons why this is and we’re here to examine them.
+There are many reasons why this is, and we’re here to examine them.

 - Part of it has to do with the weather.
 It’s almost always warm and sunny in SoCal.
-Much less likely to see a high speed chase on I-90 in two feet of snow in Buffalo, New York.
+Much less likely to see a high-speed chase on I-90 in two feet of snow in Buffalo, New York.
 Crazier things happen, but likely not in this case.

 - A different approach to law enforcement also plays a role.
 The LAPD has a different manual than the NYPD.
-Besides, such chases would be difficult to do on the crowded streets of another city.
+Besides, such chases would be difficult on the crowded streets of another city.
 Here it almost seems natural.

-A Complicated Situation
+A Complicated Situation.

 Of course, the above are just some examples.
-It doesn’t seem like the number of car chases will fall anytime soon.
+It doesn’t look like the number of car chases will fall anytime soon.
 However, increased awareness of their potential dangers can improve road safety.
 No one wants to be on the wrong side of a police chase gone wrong.
 Understanding some of the reasons why they start in the first place will reduce crashes and injuries.

 Https://www.facebook.com/ABC7RobMcmillan and Https://www.facebook.com/ABC7Amy.
-“Deputies in helicopter shoot wrong-way driver after chase.”
+“Deputies in helicopter shoot wrong-way driver after the chase.”
 ABC7 Los Angeles.
 September 19, 2015.
 Accessed February 13, 2017. http://abc7.com/news/deputies-in-helicopter-shoot-wrong-way-driver-after-chase/991282/.